Beijing National Aquatics Center (Water Cube)

 Water Cube Architecture

-The Water Cube was designed and built by a consortium made up of PTW Architects (an Australian architecture firm), Arup international engineering group, CSCEC (China State Construction Engineering Corporation), and CCDI (China Construction Design International) of Shanghai.
+The Water Cube was designed and built by a consortium made up of PTW Architects (an Australian architecture firm), Arup International Engineering Group, CSCEC (China State Construction Engineering Corporation), and CCDI (China Construction Design International) of Shanghai.

 Traditional Chinese Culture